-That fresh blood will clot in the artery and create unstable plaque is prone to rupturing and exposing those raw surfaces.
+Fresh blood will clot in the artery and create an unstable plaque that is prone to rupturing and exposing those raw surfaces.
 Suddenly you go from a tiny plaque to a massive clot that halts all blood flow in that artery.

 Some people with inflammation in their bodies may never develop unstable plaque.
-And some with inflammation may not have much plaque, to begin with.
-But that might be the exception.
+And some with inflammation may not have much plaque to begin with.

-If someone has atherosclerosis, my goal is to increase their exercise capacity – both cardiovascular and anaerobic.
-Next, I want their systemic inflammation to be as low as possible.
+If someone has atherosclerosis, the goal is to increase their exercise capacity – both cardiovascular and anaerobic.
+Next, we want their systemic inflammation to be as low as possible.

 - uric acid